 Day 7: You don’t need to be an expert to spend the day canyoneering.

 Canyoneering sounds a little intimidating until you realize there are trails and hiking opportunities for every level of enthusiast.
-And there’s nothing like the sense of accomplishment you and your family will get from rappelling and descending into the slot canyons in Zion National Park.
+And there’s nothing like the sense of accomplishment you and your family will get from rappelling and descending into the slot canyons, located just outside Zion National Park.

 Bring your swimsuit—there are plenty of opportunities for swimming and wading on these amazing trails.
 Is there a better way to spend a day in one of Utah’s crown jewels?